C-Dr4gon/VulnerMapper/README.md

 The brute-force attack will take a long time.
 If you just want to test if this program works, set your user and password as "kali" for the hosts in the local target network.

-## FUNCTIONS
+## MODULES

->INSTALL(): automatically installs relevant applications and creates relevant directories
+INSTALL(): automatically installs relevant applications and creates relevant directories

->CONSOLE(): collects user input for session name and network range, creates new directory, and executes the subsequent core functions
+CONSOLE(): collects user input for session name and network range, creates new directory, and executes the subsequent core functions

->NMAP_SCAN(): uses Nmap to scan for ports and services, and saves information into directory
+NMAP_SCAN(): uses Nmap to scan for ports and services, and saves information into directory

->NMAP_ENUM(): uses Nmap Scripting Engine (NSE) to conduct further enumeration of hosts, based on scan results
+NMAP_ENUM(): uses Nmap Scripting Engine (NSE) to conduct further enumeration of hosts, based on scan results

->SEARCHSPLOIT_VULN(): uses Searchsploit to find potential vulnerabilities based on enumeration results
+SEARCHSPLOIT_VULN(): uses Searchsploit to find potential vulnerabilities based on enumeration results

->HYDRA_BRUTE(): uses Hydra to find weak passwords used in the network's login services, based on scan results
+HYDRA_BRUTE(): uses Hydra to find weak passwords used in the network's login services, based on scan results

->LOG(): shows the user the collated results of NMAP_SCAN(), NMAP_ENUM(), SEARCHSPLOIT_VULN(), and HYDRA_BRUTE() after their execution
+LOG(): shows the user the collated results of NMAP_SCAN(), NMAP_ENUM(), SEARCHSPLOIT_VULN(), and HYDRA_BRUTE()

 ## INITIATION